 Copyright Registration.
 As soon as you create an image, it is legally copyrighted as yours, but you have much better protection and the ability to take legal action with financial recourse if your art is officially copyrighted.
 It’s good art business hygiene to file copyright quarterly.
 Registering images as a group is recommended.
 Here is the link to the US Copyright Office: https://www.copyright.gov/

 Downside: A law was passed in Feb.
 2025 allowing generative Ai to be copywritten as long as there is human change and creativity applied.
 This lessens the strength of artist copyright protections.
+It also costs around $45 to $125 to file copyright.
+To keep costs down, copyright a group or collection of your images.

 Ai Disturbance: Ibis Paint is a low-cost digital art program with an AI disturbance filter tool built into the save function.
 The program is here: https://ibispaint.com/?lang=en-US Instruction on how to use it here: https://www.instagram.com/kazwindness/reel/C7qESCOApGA/ This is fast and very easy to use.
 Glaze does something similar.
 See Image Poisoning below for more on this.